superfly/docs/apps/deploy-app.html.md

 order: 30
 ---

-`fly deploy` lets you manage your App's Machines as a group, creating a new release of the app and updating them with the same changes.
+`fly deploy` creates a new release of the App and updates the App's Machines as a group.

 Whether you have an App up and running and it's time to update it, or you've run `fly launch` and need to tweak something to get it running properly, you can make your changes locally and deploy a new release by running `fly deploy` from the root directory of your project, where any app source, project config, `fly.toml`, and Dockerfile are located.